Mind uploading: Brain imaging

 It may be possible to create functional 3D maps of the brain activity, using advanced neuroimaging technology such as functional MRI (fMRI, for mapping change in blood flow), magnetoencephalography (MEG, for mapping of electrical currents), or combinations of multiple methods, to build a detailed three-dimensional model of the brain using non-invasive and non-destructive techniques.
 Today, fMRI is often combined with MEG to create functional maps of human cortices during more complex cognitive tasks, as the methods complement each other.
 Even though current imaging technology lacks the spatial resolution needed to gather the information needed for such a scan, important recent and future developments are predicted to substantially improve both spatial and temporal resolution.

+Brain–computer interfaces

+Brain–computer interfaces (BCIs) are sometimes discussed as indirectly relevant to mind uploading insofar as they aim to record (and in some cases stimulate) neural activity, but they do not by themselves provide the high-resolution structural and biochemical data typically assumed in whole-brain emulation proposals.
+Neuralink is a company developing an implantable BCI that uses flexible electrode "threads" inserted by a neurosurgical robot, described in a 2019 technical report in the Journal of Medical Internet Research.
+In 2024, Neuralink reported its first human implant; scientists noted the work is primarily aimed at assisting people with paralysis and that major challenges remain for long-term safety and performance.

 Brain simulation

 Ongoing work in brain simulation includes partial and whole simulations of some animals.
 For example, the C. elegans roundworm, Drosophila fruit fly, and mouse have all been simulated to various degrees.

 The Blue Brain Project, initiated by the Brain and Mind Institute of the École Polytechnique Fédérale de Lausanne, is an attempt to create a synthetic brain by reverse-engineering mammalian brain circuitry in order to accelerate experimental research on the brain.
 In 2009, after a successful simulation of part of a rat brain, the director, Henry Markram, said, "A detailed, functional artificial human brain can be built within the next 10 years."
 In 2013, Markram became the director of the new decade-long Human Brain Project.
 Less than two years later, the project was recognized to be mismanaged and its claims overblown, and Markram was asked to step down.